dbrattli/Expression/README.md

   things difficult for e.g async code.
 - Pythonic.
 Is it possible to use something that still looks like Python code?

-The solution we propose is based on loops, singleton iterables and resource managemnet.
-This lets us write our code inline, decompose and unwrap inner values, and also effectively skip the cases that do not match.
+The solution we propose is based on loops, singleton iterables and resource management.
+This lets us write our code inline, decompose, and unwrap inner values, and also effectively skip the cases that do not match.

 ```py
 from expression.core import match